SiamMiri/RoboCup-SSLVision/README.md

 <br>
 To run the application independent of the python libraries, Main file should be run.
 This executable file completely independent of python libraries and it is tested on Debian based linux.
 </details>

+#### Logging

+To check errors and time lapse all the processing classes have attribute **PRINT_DEBUG**, which should be set to True to have logging file.

 ## Main Libraries and resources